DSAEval: Evaluating Data Science Agents on a Wide Range of Real-World Data Science Problems: Experiments

 \subsection{Experimental Setup}

-For RQ1, we evaluated 11 latest LLM/VLM from different institutions.
-Including close-sourced model (e.g., GPT-5.2 \citep{openai_gpt52_2025}, Gemini-3-Pro \citep{gemini3pro_modelcard_2025}, Claude-4.5-Sonnet \citep{claude45sonnet_systemcard_2025}, Mimo-V2-Flash \citep{mimo_v2_flash_api}, GLM-4.6V \citep{glm46v_api}) and open-sourced models (e.g.MiniMax-M2 \citep{minimax_m2_2025}, DeepSeek-V3.2 \citep{deepseek_v32_2025}, Qwen3-VL-30b \citep{qwen3technicalreport}, Ministral-3-14B \citep{ministral3_14b_2512_2025}) of varying sizes, ensuring a comprehensive analysis across different capability levels and architectural paradigms.
-To mitigate potential bias from a single judge model, we employ two independent judge models, Claude-Haiku-4.5 and GPT-5.1, which are not included in the evaluation list, and report the average of their scores as the final evaluation result.
-Additionally, we impose a maximum budget of $T_{\max}=20$ interaction turns per session to prevent agents from falling into infinite recursion or logical deadlocks.
-Furthermore, a timeout of 1 hour per iteration was enforced to ensure computational feasibility.
-Crucially, to support computationally intensive tasks such as Deep Learning training, the Sandbox Environment was equipped with 4 NVIDIA A100 (80GB) GPUs, enabling them to accelerate the computing.
+For RQ1 and RQ2, we evaluated 13 latest LLM/VLM from different institutions.
+Including close-sourced model (e.g., GPT-5.2 \citep{openai_gpt52_2025}, Gemini-3-Pro \citep{gemini3pro_modelcard_2025}, Claude-4.5-Sonnet \citep{claude45sonnet_systemcard_2025}, Mimo-V2-Pro, Mimo-V2-Flash \citep{mimo_v2_flash_api}, GLM-4.6V \citep{glm46v_api}) and open-sourced models (e.g.MiniMax-M2.7, MiniMax-M2 \citep{minimax_m2_2025}, DeepSeek-V3.2 \citep{deepseek_v32_2025}, Qwen3-VL-30b \citep{qwen3technicalreport}, Ministral-3-14B \citep{ministral3_14b_2512_2025}) of varying sizes, ensuring a comprehensive analysis across different capability levels and architectural paradigms.
+To mitigate potential bias from relying on a single judge model, we initially considered three independent judge models, Claude-Haiku-4.5, GPT-5.1, and Doubao-Seed-1.8, none of which is included in the evaluated agent list.
+The final reported scores are based on a validated dual-judge protocol selected through a Human-LLM Alignment Study, which we discuss in Section~\ref{sec:judge_alignment}.
+Additionally, We set a maximum budget of $T_{\max}=20$ interaction turns per session and a one-hour timeout per iteration to avoid infinite loops, logical deadlocks, and excessive computation.
+To support computationally intensive tasks such as deep learning training, the sandbox environment was equipped with 4 NVIDIA A100 80GB GPUs.

-For RQ2, we analyze token usage and cost statistics aggregated over the tasks evaluated in RQ1.
-Efficiency is measured by jointly considering the overall performance score and the number of tokens consumed, where higher performance achieved with fewer tokens indicates greater efficiency.
-Cost-effectiveness is computed based on the total input and output token consumption together with the model-specific API pricing.
-The price is from OpenRouter \footnote{\url{https://openrouter.ai/models}}.
+For RQ2, we analyze the task duration, number of agent steps, token consumption, and total cost in USD aggregated over the tasks evaluated in RQ1.
+We use the model pricing information from OpenRouter\footnote{\url{https://openrouter.ai/models}} to compute the total cost.

 For RQ3, we select three representative models and adopt their single-text variants as the baseline, in which the visual observation component ($o_t^{\text{img}}$) is disabled.
 We then compare performance across four vision-related domains and tasks to examine whether the observed performance gains can be attributed to visual perception.